 If you need more money for school, that leaves two options for additional borrowing: PLUS loans (available to parents and grads) or private student loans.
 If you’re attending school during a year when federal loans have high interest rates, you could get a better deal on a private student loan than a PLUS loan, especially if you have excellent credit.

 The best you can do for your financial future is to be as well-informed as possible.
-As you head into college, lots of offers may fly your way.
+As you head into college or grad school, lots of offers may fly your way.
 Take a moment to step back, consider your financial needs, and choose the best path forward for you and your family.
 And if that path involves private student loans, it pays to choose the best company for your needs.

 Best Private Student Loan Companies

 Regardless of their flexibility or perks, private student loan options are credit-based, unlike federal student loans.
 You have to have good credit to qualify.
 Additionally, the interest rate you can get depends on your credit profile.

 That makes it tough for younger undergraduates who haven’t yet established a credit history.
 It’s one of the many differences between undergraduate versus graduate student loans.
 Thus, undergraduates may need to apply with a co-signer.